tmunzer/mist_terraform_provider/README.md

   direct {}
 }
 ```
+3. Clone the repository
-3. from the `terraform-provider-mist` folder, do `go install .` to install the provider
+4. From the `terraform-provider-mist` folder, do `go install .` to install the provider
-4. Create a configuration file (you can use the one from the `test` folder)
+5. Create a configuration file (you can use the one from the `test` folder)

 Documentation is currently available as Markdown in the `terraform-provider-mist/doc` folder